liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 ---
 layout: post
-title: "Automate Test and Code Inspection in PHP with Guard"
+title: "Automate Test and Code Inspection in PHP with Guard, and Symfony2"
-description: ""
+description: "Automate Test and Code Inspection with Guard and Symfony2"
-category:
+category: phpunit
-published: false
-tags: []
+tags: [phpunit, symfony, guard, php, automate, code, inspection]
 ---
 {% include JB/setup %}

 In everyday life there are tools that can not only speed, but also lighten the workload of your mind, in that regard I wanted to share a useful library: [Guard](https://github.com/guard/guard).

+## **Watch**  Guard!

 [Guard](https://github.com/guard/guard) is written in Ruby, it automates commands based on events that happen in the filesystem.

 [Guard](https://github.com/guard/guard) in a short time has become popular especially in the automate testing.

 You can easily edit your files, having only the front window of your editor/IDE, each change will run the test, and you will be notified.